Sequential stratified inference for the mean

-Computing the UI-TS with product combining is a computational challenge.
-Partitioning the null into convex subsets allows I-TSMs to adapt to intersection nulls flexibly while keeping the minimization required to find the UI-TS tractable.
-This strategy could be made adaptive, refining the partition near the intersection nulls that are challenging to reject based on the data observed so far.
-It could also be generalized to more than two strata, but naive implementations may scale poorly.
-For another computational strategy, we constructed a class of convex UI-TSs that remain tractable to compute when there are many strata.
-An open problem is to maximize statistical efficiency for computationally tractable methods, for example by finding the nearest approximation to the Kelly optimal solution restricted to the class of all convex UI-TSs.
+Computing the UI-TS under product combining is computationally intensive.
+Partitioning the null into convex subsets allows the I-TSM tuning parameters to vary while keeping the minimization tractable.
+This strategy could be made adaptive, refining the partition near nulls that are challenging to reject based on the data observed so far.
+An open problem is to maximize statistical efficiency under tractability constraints, for example by finding the STO solution within the class of all convex UI-TSs.
 Elements of that class include UI-TSs that use inverse bets to test every intersection null in the union.